Marshzee/KP/README.md

-# OfflinePatcher
+# KP
-Waiting for something to happen yet.. :(
+Server emulator for KoGaMa 2026 launcher native build.

+### Message of the day
+Fuck IL2CPP